 - 1. Community Protection Placements Funding is provided for expanded community services for 23 clients who are: (1) being diverted or discharged from the state psychiatric hospitals; (2) participants in the Dangerous Mentally Ill Offender program; (3) participants in the Community Protection program; or (4) mental health crisis diversion outplacements.
 In order to increase the number of clients served and ensure the cost-effectiveness of the waiver programs, the Department will strive to limit new client placement expenditures to 90 percent of the budgeted daily rate.
 If this can be accomplished, additional clients may be served with excess funds provided the total projected carry-forward expenditures do not exceed those currently projected.
 (General Fund-State, General Fund-Federal) - 2.
 Increase Employment & Day Services Funding is provided for employment and day services to clients with developmental disabilities.
 Priority consideration for this new funding shall be young adults with developmental disabilities living with their family who need employment opportunities and assistance after high school graduation.
 Federal funds may be used to enhance this funding to the extent that a client is already receiving services from a home and community-based waiver program. - 3.
 Agency Provider Increase - Funding is provided to increase payments to agency providers of home care services from \$14.27 per hour to \$14.83 per hour, effective October 1, 2004.
-As a result of these changes, wages for direct care workers employed by home care agencies will be increased by \$0.50 per hour.
+As a result of these changes, compensation for direct care workers employed by home care agencies will be increased by \$0.50 per hour.
 (General Fund-State, General Fund-Federal) - 4.
-Agency Provider Health Benefits - Currently, contracted agency home care workers who work at least 20 hours per week receive subsidized health care coverage through the Basic Health Plan (BHP) or through alternative plans with substantially equivalent benefits.
-Premium payments for substantially equivalent plans in FY 2005 are projected to be as much as 67 percent more expensive than for the BHP.
-Beginning January 1, 2005, premium payments made for substantially equivalent plans will be made at the same rate as if the coverage were purchased through the BHP.
-In accordance with proposed legislation, qualified agency home care workers will become eligible to enroll in the BHP.
-(General Fund-State, General Fund-Federal)
+Agency Provider Health Benefits Currently, contracted agency home care workers who work at least 20 hours per week receive subsidized health care coverage through the Basic Health Plan (BHP) or through alternative plans with substantially equivalent benefits.
+Premium payments for substantially equivalent plans in 2005 are projected to be as much as 67 percent more expensive than for the BHP.
+Funding is adjusted under the assumption that agency providers will increase their participation in the BHP or purchase substantially equivalent health care benefits that have substantially equivalent premium payments.
+(Health Services Account-State, General Fund-Federal)